-- 1. Ensuring that we continue the provision of parks and open spaces in new growth areas.
+- 1. Ensuring that we continue the provision of parks and open space in new growth areas.
 While developers contribute to the provision of parks and walkways in the area of their development, we need to ensure that the provision is appropriately located, the public continues to have access to significant waterways and there are safe connections to and from open space areas. - 2.
 Taking care of our existing assets.
-Most of the parks and open spaces assets are in reasonable condition but there is some deterioration in some park structures such as bridges, stock fencing and similar assets that will require renewal. - 3.
+Most of the park and opens space assets are in reasonable condition but there is some deterioration in some park structures such as bridges, stock fencing and similar assets that will require renewal. - 3.
 Parks and open spaces contribute to community resilience.
 Our parks play an important role in community resilience in times of stress such as natural disasters or pandemics.
-Parks and open spaces will be vulnerable with the predicted effects of climate change, i.e. increases in severe weather events and rising sea level.
+Parks and open spaces will be vulnerable with the predicted effects of climate change i.e. increases in severe weather events and rising sea level.
 This may cause potential increases in plant pests and diseases and damage to coastal infrastructure. - 4.
 Extending our network of walking tracks.
 We have an extensive network of walking tracks and there is a desire to continue to improve these through extensions, additional connections and improved accessibility.
-A key area of focus is our maunga to moana connections as shown on the map. - 5.
+A key area of focus is our Maunga to Moana connections as shown below. - 5.
 Meeting the changing needs of our community.
-As some of our facilities require renewal (e.g. Brooklands Zoo and Bellringer Pavilion) there is an opportunity to reconsider the focus of the facility in the context of the changing needs of the community. - 6.
-The role of parks and open spaces in improving environmental outcomes.
-Appropriate planting programmes and pest management in our parks and open spaces can play an important role in helping to mitigate climate change through the sequestering of carbon.
+As some of our major facilities require renewal (e.g. Todd Energy Aquatic Centre, TSB Stadium and Bellringer Pavilion) there is an opportunity to reconsider the focus of the facility in the context of the changing needs of the community. - 6.
+The role of parks and open space in improving environmental outcomes.
+Appropriate planting programmes and pest management in our parks and open space can play an important role in helping to mitigate climate change through the sequestering of carbon.
 Our parks also contribute to improving biodiversity.
 New Plymouth City is the most biodiverse city in New Zealand currently with 8.9 per cent of its urban area vegetated and is well placed to meet evolving national targets of 10 per cent.